grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 ---

 Batch multiple HTTP requests together, to issue them in parallel over multiple TCP connections.
-Note that you can set batch size with the [batch-per-host](/using-k6/k6-options/reference/#batch-per-host) option.
+Note that you can set batch size with the [batch per host](/using-k6/k6-options/reference/#batch-per-host) option.

 | Parameter | Type            | Description                                                      |
 | --------- | --------------- | ---------------------------------------------------------------- |